-Adults with hearing loss that is untreated (ie hearing aids or other form of amplification) are more likely to develop cognitive issues, such as dementia and other cognitive declines.
-This is not to say that it is certain that this population will develop these issues with certainty.
+Something most people don’t know is how hearing loss affects the brain.
+Adults with untreated hearing loss (i.e., hearing aids or other forms of amplification) are more likely to develop cognitive issues, such as dementia and further cognitive declines.
+This is not to say that it is inevitable that this population will develop these issues with certainty.
 Studies performed at John Hopkins University and many others are continuing to pursue answers in this area.
-There are a few reasons why hearing loss is linked to issues with brain function.
+However, there are a few reasons why hearing loss is linked to issues with brain function.

-It is proven that hearing loss can often lead to social isolation and loneliness.
-For some, hearing loss creates anxiety in their favorite listening environments such as church, family dinners and restaurants because there is often background noise and multiple talkers.
-This can make communicating and/or appreciating these situations very difficult for someone with hearing loss so that person may choose to avoid the anxiety or frustration.
-They will, instead, stop going to these events which takes away something that they would otherwise enjoy.
-This isolates them from their loved ones and others because they are missing out on life’s many little and big moments.
-This anxiety and/or isolation can lead to depression.
+Research studies have proved that hearing loss can often lead to social isolation and loneliness.
+For some, hearing loss creates anxiety in their favorite listening environments such as a church, family dinners, and restaurants because there is often background noise and multiple talkers.
+This can make communicating and appreciating these situations very difficult for someone with hearing loss so that that person may avoid the anxiety or frustration.
+They will, instead, stop going to these events, which take away something that they would otherwise enjoy.
+Not attending events, one would normally isolate them from their loved ones and others because they are missing out on life’s many little and big moments.
+This anxiety and isolation can lead to depression.
 There are known links from depression to an increased risk for developing Alzheimer’s and dementia.
-There are also positive links from social interaction and communication to a healthier well-being.
-It is important to stay involved in hobbies and activities that help keep you learning, happy and even challenged such as dancing, board games, crafts and music.
+There are also positive links from social interaction and communication to healthier well-being.
+It is important to stay involved in hobbies and activities that help keep you learning, happy, and even challenged, such as dancing, board games, crafts, and music.

 Having a hearing loss increases the “cognitive load” or work the brain must do to be involved.

 Another theory that is still being researched involves the physical size of the brain.
-Our brains shrink as we age and hearing loss may be a contributing factor to that brain atrophy.
-If parts of our brain, like for hearing, are note being stimulated than the brain reduces in size as it is not needed for those functions.
+Our brains shrink as we age, and hearing loss may be a contributing factor to that brain atrophy.
+If parts of our brain, like for hearing, are not being stimulated, then the brain reduces in size as it is not needed for those functions.
 If these areas are active through the use of hearing aids, it might allow the brain to return to its original size and purpose.
 Imaging studies of the brain through more research are identifying these factors and possible outcomes.

 It is a common misconception that hearing is only about your ears.

-Hearing, listening and understanding all rely on the ears but the brain is an integral part of making this system whole.
-It is important to adapt a healthy lifestyle for your overall well-being including getting enough sleep and exercise, having a healthy diet and taking care of your body as it begins to age.
-Some aspects of your health, like hearing, can be easier to ignore or procrastinate but they may play an important role in the overall function of your brain.
+Hearing, listening, and understanding all rely on the ears, but the brain is integral to making this system whole.
+Therefore, it is important to adopt a healthy lifestyle for your overall well-being, including getting enough sleep and exercise, having a nutritious diet, and taking care of your body as it begins to age.
+Some aspects of your health, like hearing, can be easier to ignore or procrastinate, but they may play an important role in the overall function of your brain.